 Always think before acting and remember that everything you post is in the public domain (and will remain in the public domain) and that all social media initiatives should be integrated with existing strategies, processes and policies.

 Ensure your use is authorised

-If you are considering creating a social media page or profile for your area, secure the approval of your Executive Dean or Division Head and submit your proposal, with this approval, to the Director, Marketing and Communications via the Head, Online Communications.
+If you are considering creating a social media page or profile for your area, secure the approval of your Executive Dean or Division Head and submit your proposal, with this approval, to the Director, Marketing and Communications via the Head, Digital Presence Services.
 Use this online form to submit your proposal.

 If the primary purpose of the initiative is for teaching and learning purposes contact the Director, Centre for Educational ICT.

 Protect the University's reputation